 Norden is located within the Tibetan Autonomous Kanlho Prefecture (Gannan) of China’s Gansu Province, near the celebrated Labrang Tshikyil Monastery (Xiahe).
 At 3,200 meters above sea level the Norden campsite, bordered by a meandering river, covers 11 hectares of pastoral grasslands that doubles as a grazing area for sheep and yaks during the winter.
 Sightings of hares, marmots, gazelles, pheasants and other colorful birds are common.

-Getting Here: The camp is 30 minutes from Gannan Xiahe Airport (GXH) with connections to Lhasa, Xian, and Chengdu and a 4.5 hour drive from Lanzhou Zhongchuan Airport (LHW) with connections to Shanghai, Beijing, Chengdu, Kunming, Tianjin, Chongqing and Xian.
+Getting Here: The camp is 30 minutes from Gannan Xiahe Airport (GXH), accessible worldwide via Lhasa, Xi'an, and Chengdu.
+The Camp is a 4.5 hour drive from Lanzhou Zhongchuan Airport (LHW), accessible worldwide via all major Chinese cities.
 Comfortable private sedan and van transportation are available from both airports.

 Visa Requirements: A Chinese visa is required to enter China.
 No Tibet Autonomous Region (T.A.R.) visa is required in this region of the Tibetan Plateau.

 The weather in summer varies from 15 to 25 degrees centigrade.
-Spring and Fall are beautiful, with warm sun, clear skies, the occasional snow.
+Spring and Fall are beautiful, with warm sun, clear skies, and snow on occasion.

 The local altitude is 3,200 meters.